 For M1 and M2 students, the Associate Dean will assist you in arranging accommodations, including any exam accommodations.

 M3 and M4 students

-For M3 and M4 students, please email the Associate Director of AccessibleNU each time you begin a new clerkship to specify the clerkship so that ANU can send notification to your clerkship directors regarding your accommodation needs.
+For M3 and M4 students, please email your ANU Advisor each time you begin a new clerkship to specify the clerkship so that ANU can send notification to your clerkship directors regarding your accommodation needs.
 For exam accommodations, this notification is sent to your clerkship directors, clerkship coordinators, and testing coordinator at the beginning of the clerkship.

 Curricula in health science programs generally contain both classroom experiences where standard accommodations may apply and also clinical experiences, where accommodations may need to be tailored.
 Some examples of accommodations for clinical components of a health science program may include (but are not limited to): schedule adjustments, permission to leave for appointments, geographical considerations, digital or amplified stethoscope, reading software for reading notes or patient charts, or assistive devices.
 Accommodations for clinical settings are determined separately from those in the didactic (classroom) setting and in collaboration with the student’s respective health science faculty and clinical education coordinators.

 - For Physical Therapy students, the Associate Chair for Professional Education assists in arranging accommodations, including any exam accommodations.